elmunoz42/sbcc-ev-charging-stations/README.md

 #### Decision Tree Modeling as A Tool For Inference

-- By exploring a few different correlation matrixes and decision trees Jerel and I had informative conversation about what factors affect the efficiency of the charging stations.
+- By exploring different correlation matrices and decision trees, Jerel and I had informative conversations about what factors affect the efficiency of the charging stations.
-- In this visualization for example you can see how the most predictive nodes when determining if a "charging" session will be 4 hours or longer is whether the driver is using the sites by the county jail.
+- In this visualization, for example, you can see how the most predictive node when determining if a "charging" session will be 4 hours or longer is whether the driver is using the sites by the county jail.

 ![image](https://github.com/user-attachments/assets/19290255-5584-422d-85e8-2dd9aee48308)

-#### Visual Exploration w/ Mapping
+#### Visual Exploration with Mapping

-- To explore the relationship between proximity to highways and other landmarks to features we've produced 6 maps that can be reviewed in the /maps folder.
+- To explore the relationship between proximity to highways and other landmarks to features, we've produced 6 maps that can be reviewed in the /maps folder.
 - This will be an area for future development as per the ROADMAP.md
 ![image](https://github.com/user-attachments/assets/e4380565-e663-4620-86dd-a789d51e733d)